We are very proud of our children’s sporting achievements and are always looking for ways to give children a chance to try something new.

 - Increased number of children engaging in a wide variety of sporting activities.

-- More children attending a sports club during or after school.
+- More children attending a sports club during or after school before the pandemic.

 - Pupils showing more interest and enjoyment in sport.